 Unless you’re driving a super-fancy car, premium gas probably isn’t required or even recommended for your car.

-So, for most vehicles, paying extra for high-octane fuel is a total waste of money, says AAA — we cite it in “The 3 Worst Money Mistakes You Are Making at the Gas Station.”
-Americans throw away some $2 billion yearly on high-octane gas that is not required or recommended for their particular vehicles.
+So, for most vehicles, paying extra for high-octane fuel is a total waste of money, says AAA — we cite it in “3 Surprisingly Costly Mistakes We Make at Gas Stations.”

 Unless the user manual says otherwise, your vehicle isn’t calibrated to reap the benefits of upgraded fuel.